 Their weights can range relatively widely – from 45 lbs to 88 lbs.
-However, the weight of a Gerberian Shepsky will depend on the particular genetic makeup of the dog and factors such as their diet, age and life style.
+However, the weight of a Gerberian Shepsky will depend on the particular genetic makeup of the dog and factors such as their diet, age, and lifestyle.

 As such, Gerberian Shepskies have somewhat shorter life spans than most dogs, though they generally stay in good health right up to old age.

 Usually, these dogs are black or a mixture of brown and black.
 However, their coats can be red, blue, golden, salt and pepper and cream hues to name but a few.

-In addition, Gerberian Shepskies are well known for often having two eyes of different colors which can make them a super interesting dog breed to own!
+Also, Gerberian Shepskies are well known for often having two eyes of different colors which can make them a super interesting dog breed to own!

 However, because of its double coat, this is not a dog breed that should be kept in a hot climate.
-In addition, it is important to protect your Gerberian Shepsky from the heat when the summer months arrive.
+Besides, it is essential to protect your Gerberian Shepsky from the heat when the summer months arrive.

 However, one thing that can be said to be a common characteristic of all Gerberian Shepskies is their pointed ears and their pointed muzzle.

 History of Gerberian Shepsky

 In the 1930s, it was also entered into their ‘working’ category.
 However, people probably only began breeding this dog intentionally some 50 years later in the 1980s.

 Gerberian Shepsky Personality

 The Gerberian Shepsky is both a playful family dog and a good guard dog.

-One of the things that has made them such great working dogs is their obedient temperaments and their intelligence.
+One of the things that have made them such great working dogs is their obedient temperaments and their intelligence.

 This has made them highly responsive to verbal commands and whistles.
 You can train a Gerberian Shepsky to perform a wide variety of actions at your command, which can be fun for both you and the dog!

-Gerberian Shepskies are very curious dogs, and this is one reason why they are widely used by the police as search and rescue dogs.
+Gerberian Shepskies are curious dogs, and this is one reason why the police widely use them as search and rescue dogs.